pluralsight/PSOperations/README.md

 github "pluralsight/PSOperations"
 ```

 Run `carthage` to build the framework and drag the built `PSOperations.framework` into your Xcode project.
+Optionally you can add `PSOperationsHealth.framework` and `PSOperationsPassbook.framework`

 ##Getting started